Global stocks mostly flat ahead of G20; dollar slips

 The dollar softened against a basket of currencies on bets the Fed may lower rates more than once this year, while U.S.-Iranian tensions provided safe-haven support for the yen.

-Interest rate futures implied traders priced in a 100% chance the Fed would cut rates at the end of July, with a high probability for two additional rate cuts, according to CME Group’s FedWatch program.
+Interest rate futures implied traders have priced in a 100% chance the Fed will cut rates at its next policy meeting at the end of July, with a high probability for two additional rate cuts, according to CME Group’s FedWatch program.

 U.S. Treasury yields fell, holding just above almost three-year lows.
-The benchmark 10-year U.S. Treasury note rose 12/32 in price to push yields lower to 2.0263%.
+The benchmark 10-year U.S. Treasury note rose 13/32 in price to push yields down to 2.0211%.

-The glum German data pushed bond yields across the euro zone lower, reinforcing ECB rate-cut expectations.
+The glum German data pushed down bond yields across the euro zone and reinforced expectations for an ECB rate cut.

 Bitcoin pulled back from 15-month highs after jumping more than 10% over the weekend.
 Analysts said the gains came amid growing optimism over the adoption of cryptocurrencies after Facebook announced its Libra digital coin.